epiverse-trace/simulist/paper/paper.md

 ![A connected dot plot of the timeline of events in a simulated line list.
 Data are simulated and all case names are randomly generated.
 See _Visualising simulated data vignette_ at <https://epiverse-trace.github.io/simulist/articles/vis-linelist.html> or in R (`vignette("vis-linelist", package = "simulist")`) for more information.\label{fig:events}](multi-dot-plot.png)

-![The daily incidence of symptom onset, hospital admission and deaths facetted by sex for a simulated line list and aggregated and plotted with `incidence2` [@taylorIncidence2ComputeHandle2020].
+![The weekly incidence of symptom onset, hospital admission and deaths facetted by sex for a simulated line list and aggregated and plotted with `incidence2` [@taylorIncidence2ComputeHandle2020].
 See _Visualising simulated data vignette_ at <https://epiverse-trace.github.io/simulist/articles/vis-linelist.html> or in R (`vignette("vis-linelist", package = "simulist")`) for more information.\label{fig:incidence}](incidence.png)

 ![A simulated contact network (line list and contact tracing dataset), converted to an `<epicontacts>` object and plotted with `epicontacts` (this network is interactive when rendered in an IDE or online).
 See _Visualising simulated data vignette_ at <https://epiverse-trace.github.io/simulist/articles/vis-linelist.html> or in R (`vignette("vis-linelist", package = "simulist")`) for more information.\label{fig:network}](network.png)